 Trainings By Peers, For Peers

-Via Hope has an in-house curriculum writing team that is made up entirely of Peer Specialists.
+Via Hope has provided leadership in curriculum design and development for Peer Specialists in Texas since 2009 and now has an in-house curriculum writing team that is made up entirely of Certified Peer Specialists.
+You can read about Via Hope’s rich history here.
+Via Hope is now creating a national footprint by offering many of our trainings in various states.
 All our curricula are developed based on a specific process that includes a workgroup with a cross-section of individuals.
 Those individuals have various lived experiences in the specific subject matter.
 This part of the process helps ensure equity, inclusion and diversity.
 All of our trainings have a trauma informed focus.
 The trainings include:

 - Peer Practice: Diversity & Inclusion

 - Addressing Secondary Trauma: Building a Foundation for Wellness & Sustainability

 - ReEntry Peer Specialist Certification Training

 - Healing-Centered Peer Support: An Approach for Peers Working with Trauma

 - Ethics – Mental Health Peer Specialist (online)